Commuter Track

 • The UC Berkeley Pre-College Scholars Program seeks to create an engaged and inclusive community that is welcoming to students from various backgrounds, experiences, and perspectives.
 Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for the Pre-College Scholars program?

-3. Upload a PDF copy of your most recent high school transcript, showing all high school work through Fall 2023 (official or unofficial).
+4. Upload a PDF copy of your most recent high school transcript, showing all high school work through Fall 2024 (official or unofficial).
 The transcript must include the student's full name and cumulative GPA.
 Report cards are not acceptable.

-9. Review the Program Participants Staying with Relatives in the Bay Area Form (if applicable)
+9. Review the Program Participants Staying with Relatives in the Bay Area Form (if applicable).